Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/known-issues.md

 To see updates on this issue, refer to the [Unity Issue Tracker](https://issuetracker.unity3d.com/issues/urp-xr-ssao-renderer-mismatch-between-eyes-when-using-multiview-rendering-on-quest).

-## On Oculus Quest OpenGL ES 3, URP does not render Particle Systems correctly
+## On Oculus Quest OpenGL ES 3, URP does not render VFX Graph Particle Systems correctly

-On Oculus Quest OpenGL ES 3, Particle effects might look stretched, or might be missing.
+On Oculus Quest OpenGL ES 3, VFX Graph Particle effects might look stretched, or might be missing.

 To see updates on this issue, refer to the [Unity Issue Tracker](https://issuetracker.unity3d.com/issues/srp-urp-particles-missing-or-very-stretched-using-urp-10-dot-1-on-quest-gles3).